Efficient design-stage investigation of EEXI compliance

 Compliance simply compares an EEXI “score” to a ship-type criteria, so why are EEXI compliance calculations so difficult and costly?
 The reason is principally to ensure appropriate commonality for each submittal, so that no one can “game” the calculation of the score.
 This requires the prediction of an approved speed-power curve from which is extracted a reference speed, power, and fuel rate.
 This has led to a set of requirements that are intricate, require a narrow definition of acceptable methodology, and can only be accepted from approved and verified providers (such as Classification Societies).

-These are narrowly prescribed as CFD calculations that implement “Reynolds-Averaged Navier-Stokes equations as governing equations with the consideration of viscosity and in presence of free-surface” [IACS Recommendations 2022, No. 173].
+These are narrowly prescribed as CFD calculations that implement “Reynolds-Averaged Navier-Stokes equations”.
 To utilize CFD, however, practitioners are required to demonstrate qualification in CFD computations and to conduct calibration/validation studies as part of the calculation of the reference speed-power curve.

 Tank tests of resistance, self-propulsion, and/or propeller open-water performance following ITTC-1978 guidelines can be utilized in the calculations.
-This includes tests for ship load conditions that are different from the prescribed EEXI draft condition (typically the summer load line).
+This includes tests for ship load conditions that are different from the prescribed EEXI draft condition.